Vycka/LoadRunner/README.md

 ### *ILoadTestScenario*
 Implement `ILoadTestScenario` interface by defining test scenario for single thread instance.
 Each worker-thread will create its own `ILoadTestScenario` instance and will keep it persistent until the test is over.
+ * Protip, if you are planning to use things like WebRequest for API tests, don't forget to lift the connection limit in .NET (<connectionManagement><add address = "*" maxconnection = "100" /></connectionManagement>)
 ```cs
 public class TestScenario : ILoadTestScenario
 {